Yusef Khan: Casting, introduction and departure

 Bhatti was already known to EastEnders executive producer Bryan Kirkwood when he auditioned for the part, as Kirkwood and Bhatti worked on Coronation Street at the same time.
 Bhatti was the only actor who auditioned for the part of Yusef.
 In fact, Wadia recommended Bhatti to Kirkwood to play Yusef, as she "thought that he definitely had the quality that Yusef would need—which is a very ambiguous but charming quality!"
 Bhatti explained to Digital Spy that the EastEnders cast are very welcoming.
 He explained: "They're so welcoming.
 There's a lot of joking about.
 I'm having a great time at EastEnders - it's a real privilege to be here.
 I've known Nitin and Nina Wadia, who plays Zainab, for a very long time and we've always got on very well.
 Nitin and I play tense scenes together so it's nice that we can have a laugh afterwards."

 Yusef is introduced as part of a storyline involving the Masood family.
-Tamwar dates Afia and when Yusef is introduced to Tamwar's parents Masood and Zainab, Masood "explodes" with anger at the sight of him, recognising him as a man from their past.
+Tamwar dates Afia and when Yusef is introduced to Tamwar's parents, Masood and Zainab, Masood "explodes" with anger at the sight of him, recognising him as a man from their past.
 Ganatra explained that although Yusef allegedly tried to save Zainab from the fire, all Masood saw was Zainab locked in a burning kitchen: "we are only playing it from each person's point of view.
 Yusef is playing it from his point of view that he did try and save her.
 Masood is saying, 'All I know is that I went back to get her and she had been locked in this kitchen and it was on fire'."
-Patel said the storyline is a shocking one with a clever twist.
+Patel said the storyline is shocking with a clever twist.
 In March 2011, Bhatti said he was staying with EastEnders until around June 2011, and would "see from there".
 He made his first appearance on 23 November 2010.
-Ganatra spoke at the British Soap Awards 2011 to Digital Spy and praised the impact of Yusef saying,"He's very much an arch-villain - he's a great character who's there to put jeopardy into the Masoods' relationship.
+Ganatra spoke at the British Soap Awards 2011 to Digital Spy and praised the impact of Yusef, saying,"He's very much an arch-villain - he's a great character who's there to put jeopardy into the Masoods' relationship.
 Zainab and Masood have been married for 28 years and they're mad about each other - for someone to come and destroy that slightly, it's exciting.
 It's exciting for us to play."

 Bhatti's departure was not announced.
 When a fire was reported to be happening around Christmas 2011, rumours emerged from an alleged EastEnders insider that "Yusef has long been tipped as a possible fatality".
-The insider added "This is the biggest fire EastEnders has ever seen and there will be casualties.
+The insider added, "This is the biggest fire EastEnders has ever seen and there will be casualties.
 It is such a huge disaster that it will affect most of the families on the show in one way or another.
 There is a great tradition at EastEnders of captivating Christmas Day storylines and this year is no different."
-Yusef's death aired on 26 December 2011 concluding his storyline.
+Yusef's death aired on 26 December 2011, concluding his storyline.